 Online Master’s in Communication Programs for Residents of Kentucky

-Currently, three schools in Kentucky offer online master’s in communication programs.
+Currently, four schools in Kentucky offer online master’s in communication programs.
 Online programs maybe ideal for students who do not live near a campus-based program and do not want to relocate for graduate school.
 This includes students who live in Owensboro and Henderson, or students who live in Southeast Kentucky.

 Morehead State University’s Department of Communication, Media, and Languages offers an Online Master of Arts in Communication, which is a generalist program with electives that students can take according to their interests and professional objectives.
 Courses that are a part of this program cover topics in news media and public opinion, organizational communication and behavior, public speaking, intercultural communication, media criticism, and bibliographic research and writing.
 Students can choose between completing a master’s thesis on a communication-related issue that interests them, or complete additional electives to fulfill this graduation requirement.